-- Disruptive The markets in which our businesses operate experience rapid and significant changes due to the introduction of innovative and disruptive technologies.
+The markets in which our businesses operate experience rapid and significant changes due to the introduction of innovative and disruptive technologies.
 In the fields of digitalization there are risks of new competitors, substitutions of existing products / solutions / services, niche players, new business models and finally the risk that our competitors may have faster time-to-market strategies and introduce their products and solutions faster than Siemens.
 Our operating results depend to a significant extent on our technological leadership, our ability to anticipate and adapt to changes in our markets and to reduce the costs of producing our products.
 Siemens constantly applies for new patents and actively manages our intellectual property portfolio to secure our technological position.
+However, our patents and other intellectual property may not prevent competitors from independently developing or selling products and services that are similar to or duplicate of ours.

+People and competencies:

-However, our patents and other intellectual property may not prevent competitors from independently developing or selling products and services that are similar to or duplicates of ours. - Operational: People Future business models require highly skilled personnel with (technical) expertise and capabilities to support profitable growth.
-Bringing the Siemens organization and employee competencies in line with future demands (e.g. in terms of new commercial models, cross-industry collaboration and agility) is challenging and might result in resource shortages in mid-/long-term which may result in lack of profitable growth.
-Siemens tackles these challenges by focusing on these skills in both local and international recruitment-, retention-and development programs and by coordinating with respective group verticals to ensure that NL-based activities are aligned with central/global strategies. - Project Professional project management is very important to Siemens, because a substantial management proportion of its revenue is generated through projects.
+Future business models require highly skilled personnel with (technical) expertise and capabilities to support profitable growth.
+Bringing the Siemens organization and employee competencies in line with future demands and at the same time push forward the acceleration of our performances (e.g. in terms of new commercial models, cross-industry collaboration and agility) is challenging and might result in resource shortages in mid-/long-term which may result in lack of profitable growth.
+Siemens tackles these challenges by focusing on these (technical) skills in combination with a growth mindset in both local and international recruitment-, retention- and development programs and by coordinating with respective group verticals to ensure that NL-based activities are aligned with central/global strategies.

+Project management:

+Professional project management is very important to Siemens, because a substantial proportion of its revenue is generated through projects.
 Customers also expect that the projects are managed in an excellent, innovative, and responsible manner.
 To meet this expectation, Siemens has implemented a globally harmonized system: PM@Siemens.
 This is a collective name given to a range of activities aimed at improving project management within Siemens.
-Examples include process improvements, assessments, and training.
-The focus of PM@Siemens is on the use of best practices.
-The aim is to harmonize the standards for good project management and sponsor them within the organization.
+Examples of these activities include process improvements, assessments, and training.
+One of the focus areas of PM@Siemens is the use of best practices.
+The aim is to harmonize the standards for good project management and to implement and promote them within the organization.